SubZero-13/Ecommerce-nodejs-api/README.md

    npm start
    ```

+Great!
+In that case, you can update the README.md file to include a section about accessing the Swagger API documentation.
+Here's how you can do it:

 ## API Documentation

-The API documentation can be found in the Swagger documentation provided in the `swagger.yaml` file.
-This documentation includes details about each endpoint, such as the request parameters, response format, and examples.
+The API documentation is provided using Swagger UI and can be accessed at [http://localhost:8081/api-docs](http://localhost:8081/api-docs).
+Swagger documentation includes comprehensive details about each endpoint, including request parameters, response format, and examples.

+To explore the API documentation:

+1. Open your web browser and navigate to [http://localhost:8081/api-docs](http://localhost:8081/api-docs).
+2. You'll see an interactive interface where you can browse and test each API endpoint.
+3. Use the provided documentation to understand how to interact with the API and make requests.

 ## Important Design Decisions